Kamiloso/Minecraft-Modern-Fix/README.md

 - It is recommended to stay on the datapack after it is imported, but do as you want.
-The only problem, which may appear after disabling datapack is that chests on end ships, which has been loaded, but not opened yet will delete their loot.
+The only problem, which may appear after disabling datapack is that chests on end ships, which have been loaded, but not opened yet will delete their loot.
 It comes from the phantom fix.

 ## Warning